GeoAi-nl/PowerBI-MapViewer/README.md

 <a name="section-report" />

 ### Help to improve the MapViewer Visual
-The MapViewer Visual is in active development and often updated with tweaks, bug fixes, and new features.
+The MapViewer Visual is in active development and often updated with tweaks and bug fixes.
 If you experience a bug or an unexpected behaviour, please let us know by sending us a message at [info@geoai.nl](https://www.geoai.nl/en/contact-en).

 ### MapViewer Pro
 If you are interested in our MapViewer Pro with more features and richer interactivity with your Power BI report, or you wish to sponsor a specific feature request, we are very happy to hear from you [info@geoai.nl](https://www.geoai.nl/en/contact-en).